 Hey everyone!
 I am back from a long hiatus and ready to start blogging regularly again.
 Some very positive things have happened in my life since last fall.
 First, I started my own catering company, Gourmet Deconstructed Catering & Personal Chef Services.
 I also have a new Facebook page which I would love for you to please visit and “like” http://www.facebook.com/gourmetdeconstructed Secondly, I landed a great job!
 Starting last fall I have been a Sous Chef at Madison Square Garden working and learning the business from Chef Rudy.
-We spent the season preparing food for the elite season ticket holders and VIP celebrity guest during all 2014/2015 NY Knicks & NY Rangers home games.
-Our chef team had tons of fun and a great season at The Garden (big shout-out to my colleagues!).
-I had the honor of cooking for other events such as Eric Clapton concert, Taylor Swifts birthday party, NCAA basketball games, the 2015 NBA All-Star game where we got to meet Carmelo Anthony.
-Currently we are cooking for the 2015 NHL playoffs in which the NY Rangers are playing in the eastern conference finals.
+We spent the season preparing food for the elite season ticket holders and VIP celebrity guest during all NY Knicks & NY Rangers home games.
+Our chef team had tons of fun and a great season at The Garden.
+I had the privilege of cooking for other events such as Eric Clapton concert, Taylor Swifts birthday party, NCAA basketball games, the NBA All-Star game where we got to meet Carmelo Anthony.
+Currently we are cooking for the NHL playoffs in which the NY Rangers are playing in the eastern conference finals.
 We cook a delicious assortment of regional and global cuisine by world-renowned chef, Jean-Georges Vongerichten.

-I gained so much culinary knowledge over the course of this long season and I look to apply it to some big future plans (I’ll fill you in later).
-Needless to say I have been a very busy chef this past Fall/Winter season.
+Needless to say I have been a very busy chef this past season.
 Last month my girlfriend Emily and I found time to take a trip to Las Vegas for a week.
 We are not gamblers, so finding other activities to do would be key to having fun.
 We decided that visiting some of area’s best eateries and taking a 2 day road trip to the Grand Canyon would be money well spent; far better than gambling it away.
 We are very much foodies, not extreme eaters that would eat a quadruple decker burger at the Heart Attack Grill; but more of the type that seek out a variety of unique and palate pleasing flavors.
 We also love taking road trips!
 I even chronicled one of our many adventures here-> My Great West Coast Road Trip, where we drove and ate our way down the Pacific Coast Highway from San Francisco to San Diego.

 It was a fun place that I would like visit again, and this time, catch the sunset.
 What an awesome culinary intro to this trip!
 The next morning we had breakfast at a Vegas mainstay, the Peppermill Restaurant.
 This place has been on the strip over 40 years and I was told it’s where the locals eat.
 When you walk in you wonder to yourself, “Is it a strip club or a IHOP on psychedelics? ” with its 70’s decor.
 The Peppermill has a great atmosphere, decent food, and good drinks.
 We had a huge breakfast and rolled out happy.